Canada Invests in Indigenous-led Forest Economy in Quebec

-Marc G. Serré, Parliamentary Secretary to the Minister of Natural Resources, on behalf of the Honourable Seamus O'Regan Jr., Minister of Natural Resources, today announced $277,129 to the Lac Simon First Nation to support the expansion of non-timber forest production activities in the region.
-The investment will help the community increase mushroom production and harvesting while balancing environmental protection with other forest activities.
+Marc G. Serré, Parliamentary Secretary to the Minister of Natural Resources, on behalf of the Honourable Seamus O'Regan Jr., Minister of Natural Resources, today announced a $605,000 investment in two biomass projects in the Lac-Saint-Jean region:

+- $400,000 to Akua Nature Inc. to support the construction of new infrastructure that will allow for the conversion of forest biomass into natural health products, based on traditional First Nations medicine.

+- $205,000 to Inukshuk Synergie to help operationalize its plan for having franchises commercialize its biomass energy heating systems, providing a turnkey energy solution to communities in the region.

 Quotes